How to send email alerts from Ubuntu Server using ssmtp

 How to install ssmtp

 Before we do anything else we should bring the Ubuntu Repository up to date.
 So, from a Putty Session or, if you've got a screen and keyboard attached to your server, then you can use the command line itself to type the following:

 sudo apt-get update

-password you created when you installed Ubuntu.
+You'll be prompted for a password.
+This is the password you created when you installed Ubuntu.
 Ubuntu tends to prompt for a password each time you issue a "sudo" command.